rubengamboa/4820-slides/ch07-constraints-triggers.Rmd

 * Instead of AFTER, a trigger can run BEFORE an update, deletion, insert
 * The action can have many statements inside a BEGIN ...
 END block
 * If you are using a row-level trigger
-  * OLD ROW AS and NEW ROW as give you access to each row
+  * OLD ROW AS and NEW ROW AS give you access to each row
   * OLD ROW cannot be used for insertions
   * NEW ROW cannot be used for deletions
 * If you are using a statement-level trigger